hola-soy-milk/upleveled-react-native-expo/README.md

 };
 ```

-Create a `index.ts` with the following:
+Move `App.tsx` to `app/index.tsx` (make sure imports and component names move along!), and create a new App.tsx with the following:

 ```typescript
 import "expo-router/entry";